 Your neck, wrists, ankles, inside of the knees and elbows, inner thighs, temples and forehead are all pulse points that relay the sensation of coolness to the rest of your body when they are cooled!
-Keeping these points cool through the use of wet scarves or bandanas, ice cubes, or cool running water can bring down your body temperature fast—even in the desert!
+Keeping these points cool through the use of wet scarves or bandanas, ice cubes, cool running water, or a cool shower can bring down your body temperature fast—even in the desert!

 Your clothing choices play a big role in how hot or cold you feel.
 The color white is proven to reflect the sun and keep you cooler.
 In fact, in hot countries like India, whitewashing the roof of a house is a common practice as it brings down the indoor temperature by 5-10 degrees!
 So it stands to reason that wearing white clothes and other light colors will help you keep away the heat.

 Choosing breathable fabrics like cotton also protects you from high temperatures due to its light and airy nature.
 Avoid synthetic fabrics like nylon and spandex, and opt for free-flowing, pastel linens in the summer months.